Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

 Any such Gibbs distribution is concentrated on configurations $\eta$ that correspond to independent sets, in the sense that no two neighbouring vertices $v$ and $w$ have $\eta(v)=\eta(w)=1$.
 If $W$ is finite, then there is a unique Gibbs distribution, which is the probability distribution that puts weight proportional to $\prod_{v\in W}\lambda^{\eta(v)}$ on each configuration $\eta$ that is supported on an independent set.
 However, for infinite graphs, there may be multiple Gibbs distributions.
 A well-known example is the lattice $\Z^d$ with nearest-neighbour edges.
 For $d=1$, there is a unique Gibbs distribution for all activities $\lambda$.
 However, for $d\geq 2$, there exist multiple Gibbs distributions when $\lambda$ is sufficiently large \cite{dobrushin65}.

-Returning to the percolation game on a directed graph $G$, we now give the key assumptions on $G$ that are required for our dimension reduction method.
+Returning to the trapping game on a directed graph $G$, we now give the key assumptions on $G$ that are required for our dimension reduction method.
 Suppose there is a partition $(S_k: k\in \Z)$ of the vertex set $V$ of $G$, and an integer $m\geq 2$, such that the following conditions hold. \begin{samepage} \begin{itemize} \item[(A1)] For all $x\in S_k$, we have $\Out(x)\subset S_{k+1}\cup\cdots \cup S_{k+m-1}$. \item[(A2)] There is a graph automorphism $\phi$ of $G$ that maps $S_k$ to $S_{k+m}$ for every $k$, and such that $\Out(x)=\In(\phi(x))$ for all $x$. \end{itemize} \end{samepage}

 Then let $D_k$ be the graph with vertex set $S_k\cup\dots\cup S_{k+m-1}$, with an undirected edge $(x,y)$ whenever $(x,y)$ is a (directed) edge of $V$.
 (Below for convenience we will also use $D_k$ to denote the vertex set $S_k\cup\dots\cup S_{k+m-1}$.)
 It is straightforward to show that under conditions (A1) and (A2), the graphs $D_k$ are isomorphic to each other for all $k\in\Z$ (see Lemma \ref{lemma:Dk}); write $D$ for a generic graph which is isomorphic to any of the $D_k$.
-Then we have the following criterion for positive probability of draws.
+Observe that $D$ is an $m$-partite graph.
+We have the following criterion for positive probability of draws.

 \begin{thm} Suppose that the directed graph $G$ satisfies (A1) and (A2).
-If there exist multiple Gibbs distributions for the hard-core model on $D$ with activity $\lambda$, then the percolation game on $G$ with $p=1/(1+\lambda)$ has positive probability of a draw from some vertex. \end{thm}
+If there exist multiple Gibbs distributions for the hard-core model on $D$ with activity $\lambda$, then the trapping game on $G$ with $p=1/(1+\lambda)$ has positive probability of a draw from some vertex. \end{thm}

 The simplest case in which to understand the conditions (A1) and (A2) is when $G$ is the directed lattice $\Z^2$, with $\Out(x)=\{x+(1,0), x+(0,1)\}$ (the setting of Theorem \ref{thm:2d} in Section \ref{sec:intro2d}).
 Then we may take the partition of $\Z^2$ into Northeast-Southwest diagonals given by $S_k:= \{(x_1,x_2): x_1+x_2=k\}$, along with the bijection $\phi(x)=x+(1,1)$, and $m=2$.
 The graph $D$ then consists of the vertices of two successive diagonals, and is thus isomorphic to the line $\Z$.
 (In the context of PCA, $D$ is sometimes called the \emph{doubling graph}.)